 Pick’s Disease is characterized by deterioration of the frontotemporal lobe.
 The term “Pick’s Disease” is used to describe a specific condition where tau proteins (Pick bodies) collect in the brain.
 In the late 19th century, Frontotemporal dementia was initially referred to as Pick’s Disease.
-As more research into Frontotemporal diseases has developed, Pick’s Disease has come to be classified as a type of FTD where abnormal aggregates and collections of the protein Tau are present in the patient’s brain.
+As more research into Frontotemporal diseases has developed, Pick’s Disease has come to be classified as a type of FTD where abnormal aggregates and collections of the protein Tau are present in someone’s brain.

-Pick’s Disease affects the frontotemporal lobe of the brain which controls important functions including planning, judgment, emotions, verbal communication, behavior, inhibition and some forms of movement.
+Pick’s disease affects the frontotemporal lobe of the brain which controls important functions including planning, judgment, emotions, verbal communication, behavior, inhibition and some forms of movement.
 The temporal lobe is located on both side of the frontal lobe.
 The temporal lobe is involved in our knowledge and memory of objects, people, words and faces.
 The temporal lobe also plays a role in language and emotions.

 There is no known cause for the buildup of tau proteins that cause Pick’s Disease.
 The disease has been reported in people as young as 20 years old.
 More commonly, the symptoms begin in people between the ages of 40 and 50.
 It is also the second most common form of dementia in people under 65 (after early-onset Alzheimer’s).

-The patient may experience abrupt behavioral and emotional symptoms such as:
+Individuals with Pick’s disease may experience abrupt behavioral and emotional symptoms such as: